GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ### Introduction
 It is now time to start working on end to end media streaming pipeline.
 It all begins from our raw source feeds.

-We will gather up all the live and recorded feeds that we have available and bring them into a gateway.
-This gives us the opportunity to preview the feeds and then create SRT output that can be used later in our pipeline.
+We will gather up all the live and recorded feeds that we have available and bring them into Norsk Studio.
+Norsk Studio is a live streaming workflow builder with a graphical drag-and-drop UI

+This gives us the opportunity to preview the feeds and then create SRT outputs.
+SRT (Secure Reliable Transport) is an open-source video transport protocol designed to deliver high-quality, low-latency video securely over unpredictable networks like the public internet.

+Once we have SRT outputs, we will be using them later in our pipeline.

 ### Tools Used
 - Google Cloud Compute Engine